+Video content consists primarily of purchased video content and self-developed video content.
 Purchased video content is recognized as intangible assets.
 Amortization of purchased video content is computed based on the trend in viewership accumulation.
-For self-produced video content, the production costs incurred in excess of the amount of revenue contracted are expensed as incurred, instead of being recorded as intangible assets.
+For self-developed video content, production costs incurred in excess of the amount of revenue contracted for are expensed as incurred, instead of being recorded as intangible assets.